Industrial’s out. Nature’s in. In 2017, interior spaces are reflecting individuality, with clean and intentional palettes.

 It doesn’t take long after browsing today’s hottest interior design trends to see that the cold and clinical stainless steel of last decade is continually phasing out.
 Stylish interiors are signaling a common longing for nature, incorporating warmer metals and natural materials into the room design.

-In 2017, we are seeing gold, bronze, and brass make a comeback in everything from door handles to kitchen design.
+In 2017, we see gold, bronze, and brass make a comeback in everything from door handles to kitchen design.
 These warm metals create a calming and earthy environment.
-In particularly chic kitchens, terracotta backsplashes and tiles are being installed and stainless steel appliances are being traded for matte appliances.
+In particularly chic kitchens, terracotta backsplashes and tiles are being installed, and stainless steel appliances are being traded for matte appliances.

 The massive bean bags and cuddle couches of the 2000s are steadily losing popularity as new minimalist and micro-unit trends emerge.
 Today, you’ll see an increased demand for practical and efficient furniture that has multiple functions.